ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/pt-type_expansion/pt-type_expansion.md

 Let's take care of the easiest one first: the type icon.
 Open your ROM in DSPRE and select *Tools* > *NARC Utility* > *Unpack to Folder*.
 (You can also use the button in the bar at the top.)
 When promted, select `platinum_DSPRE_contents/data/battle/graphic/pl_batt_obj.narc` as the NARC file and unpack it to your workspace folder.
 This will create a new folder called `pl_battle_obj` in your workspace folder.
 When asked if you want to rename the files, select "Yes".
 This will make it easier to find the files later on.

-The type icons consist of four files: a palette file (0074.rlcn), the icon itself (for mystery type this is 0236.rgcn) and a cell resource as well as an animation which we will refrain from touching.
+The type icons consist of four files: a palette file (`0074.rlcn`), the icon itself (for mystery type this is `0236.rgcn`) and a cell resource as well as an animation which we will refrain from touching.
 You can drag both the palette file and the icon file into Nitro Paint to open them.
 The palette file contains the colors used by the icon, while the icon file contains the actual sprite.
 If you want to make your own icon, some basic knowledge of Nitro Paint and Aseprite are required.
 If you only care about the Fairy type, you can use the icon I made for this guide, which is included in the resources folder as `fairy_icon.png` as well as `fairy_icon.rgcn`.
 You could just replace the existing mystery type icon with the fairy type icon, but I recommend you create a new file for it instead.
 Have a look inside the `pl_battle_obj` folder again.
 The last file should be `0342.rnan`.
 Take your `.rgcn` file and name it something like `0343.rgcn` (i.e. make sure the number is higher than the last file).
-The use DSPRE to pack the folder back into a NARC file.
+Then use DSPRE to pack the folder back into a NARC file.
 Select the `pl_battle_obj` folder and pack it into `pl_batt_obj.narc`.
 After that replace the original `pl_batt_obj.narc` in your ROM with the newly created one.

 Next we will need to tell the game to use the new type icon instead of the mystery type icon.
 To do this, we will need to modify the pointer to the type icon in battle.
 The game uses a table to determine which type icon to use for each type.
 This table is located at the offset `0xF0AF0` in the `arm9.bin` file of your ROM.